 The World Poultry Congress (WPC) will host more than 3,000 experts from all around the world, scientists, industrial concerns and researchers, to share, learn and network.
 The common objective: to foster the progress of research and innovation in any and all fields pertaining to the poultry sector.

-The CCPA Group intends to make the most of the opportunity presented by this event to share the latest results of its research in two studies that assess:
+The CCPA Group intends to make the most of the opportunity presented by this event to share the latest results of its research in four studies that assess: